nikola-kocic/lrcshow-rs/README.md

 # lrcshow-rs
 Shows the lyrics of the song.
 Currently only terminal output is supported.
+If lyrics file is modified, new content will be used.

 ## Supported platforms and players
 For now only supported platform is Linux.